genmeblog/soundsynth/README.md

 # Sound synthesis from the scratch

-Waveform based sound synthesis engine.
-It's a proof of concept helping implementing target synthesizer on STM32 ARM processor.
+Wavetable sound synthesis engine.

+It's a proof of concept helping understaing the topic and eventually implementing similar synthesizer on STM32 ARM chip.

 What's included: